-Biological Men Have Won 30 Women’s Sports Titles Since 2003
+Biological Men Have Won Over 30 Women’s Sports Titles Since 2003

 A biological male athlete who identifies as transgender as well as transgender activists recently stated grievances against sports governing bodies like the NCAA for “regressing” from “efforts to create a safe and inclusive environment” for male athletes who identify as transgender.
 The complaints come despite an increasing number of girls’ and women’s sporting events being dominated by biological males.